Bloom filter

 )

-Adding an element to a Bloom filter never fails due to the data structure "filling up".
-Instead the error rate starts to grow.
-To keep the error close to the one set on filter initialisation - the Bloom filter will auto-scale, meaning when capacity is reached an additional sub-filter will be created.
+Adding an item to a Bloom filter never fails due to the data structure "filling up".
+Instead, the error rate starts to grow.
+To keep the error close to the one set on filter initialization, the Bloom filter will auto-scale, meaning, when capacity is reached, an additional sub-filter will be created.

 The size of the new sub-filter is the size of the last sub-filter multiplied by EXPANSION